hydroper/phantasystar3/docs/roadmap.md

 ## Implemented

+- [x] Overworld party
+  - [ ] It looks like it doesn't work properly with 3 or more characters since when one is close to the other, they stop.
+Fix this.
 - [x] Intro screen
   - [ ] Story (update `_skip_part` in that case)
 - [ ] Main Menu